-The holders of the convertible preferred stock are entitled to the number of votes equal to the number of shares of Class B common stock into which its respective shares of preferred stock is convertible on the record date for the vote.
-The holders of Series E preferred stock is entitled to elect one non-voting director.
-The holders of Series A, Series B and Series D preferred stock, each voting as a separate class, are each entitled to elect one director.
+The holders of the redeemable convertible preferred stock are entitled to the number of votes equal to the number of shares of Class B common stock into which its respective shares of redeemable convertible preferred stock is convertible on the record date for the vote.
+The holders of Series E redeemable convertible preferred stock are entitled to elect one non-voting director.
+The holders of Series A, Series B and Series D redeemable convertible preferred stock, each voting as a separate class, are each entitled to elect one director.
 The holders of common stock, voting as a separate class, are entitled to elect four directors.
-The holders of convertible preferred stock and common stock, voting together as a single class on an as-if-converted basis, are entitled to elect the remaining directors.
+The holders of redeemable convertible preferred stock and common stock, voting together as a single class on an as-if-converted basis, are entitled to elect the remaining directors.